israelali1424/SIE_Notes/chapter_9_Secondary Market_.md

 Buy stops and sell limits are both placed above the current market price.
 Buy limits and sell stops are both placed below the current market price.

+## Prohibited Practices in the Securities Industry

+### 1. Churning
+Excessive trading in a client's account primarily to generate commissions.

+### 2. Front-running
+Executing orders on a security for one’s own account while taking advantage of advance knowledge of pending orders from customers.

+### 3. Insider Trading
+Buying or selling securities based on material, non-public information.

+### 4. Market Manipulation
+Activities designed to deceive or mislead investors by artificially affecting the price or volume of securities.
+Examples include "painting the tape," "pump and dump," and "spoofing."

+### 5. Selling Away
+Engaging in private securities transactions without the knowledge and approval of the employing broker-dealer.

+### 6. Unauthorized Trading
+Executing trades in a customer's account without their prior consent or authority.

+### 7. Misrepresentation and Omission
+Providing false or misleading information or omitting material information relevant to an investment decision.

+### 8. Improper Use of Customer Assets
+Using customer funds or securities for unauthorized purposes.

+### 9. Borrowing from or Lending to Customers
+Engaging in financial transactions with customers without proper authorization or compliance with firm policies.

+### 10. Falsifying Records
+Altering or forging documents to deceive regulators or customers.

+### 11. Sharing in Customer Accounts
+Sharing in the profits or losses of a customer's account without proper authorization and disclosure.

+### 12. Interpositioning
+Inserting an unnecessary intermediary in a transaction, leading to increased costs for customers and violating the duty of best execution.